 - PLA credits apply toward the degree or certification being sought in the same manner as traditional courses.

 - PLA credit awarded at HCC may not transfer to another institution.
-It is the student’s responsibility to check with their transfer institution.
+It is the student’s responsibility to check with their transfer institution for transferability.

 - PLA credit awarded at another institution will be reviewed and may be accepted at HCC

 Questions regarding credit for Prior Learning may be addressed to: firstname.lastname@example.org.

 College Credit by Examination